silvacms/documentation/source/silva/buildout.rst

       $ ./bin/buildout
       $ ./bin/instance start

--  If you made your own profile which refer directly to the Silva Buildout configuration using the ``extends`` option of buildout, you should update the URL used.
+- If you made your own buildout profile that refers directly to the Silva Buildout configuration using buildout's ``extends`` option be sure to update the URL used.

 .. warning::

-   If you are using any specific extra and / or custom extensions to Silva, you should check that they are compatible with the version you are trying to upgrade to.
-If it's not the case they might break your site and make the upgrade fail.
+   If you are using any specific extra and/or custom extensions with Silva, you should check that they are compatible with the upgrad version of Silva.
+Failing to test these extension may break your site and cause the upgrade to fail.

 As generic upgrade procedure, we recommand first to copy your site as a test site, and run the upgrade procedure on that copy.
 After